Last Updated on

 The nutrient content of these vegan omega-3 supplements is reliable, with this vegan DHA EPA supporting good heart health, vision, immunity, and positive mood.

 These essential acids can be otherwise hard to come by for plant-eaters.
-Live a healthy lifestyle packed with omega 3 with Nordic Naturals.
+Nordic Naturals is indeed packed healthy omega-3 fatty acids.

 Testa is one of the best vegan omega-3 supplements on the market, featuring more than 250mg of DHA and 125mg of EPA allowing you to lead a healthy and sustainable plant-filled life.